 Parents are notified through the school newsletter regarding School Advisory Council meetings.
 All schools have an Advisory Council composed of a balanced number of parents, students, business/community representatives, school board employees, and the school's principal.
 The Advisory Council works toward achieving the School Improvement Plan goals which are based on the State Education Goals.
 Lottery funds are distributed to the schools for the Advisory Council to use toward fulfilling those goals.
-School Advisory Council meetings are advertised in the local newspaper.
 Call your child's school for more information.